rage/programming-24/data/part-8/2-classes-and-objects.md

 <programming-exercise name='Shopping list' tmcname='part08-04_shopping_list'>

 The exercise template contains a pre-defined `ShoppingList` class, which can be used to model a shopping list.
-Your task is to add a method to the class definition.
-You do not need to change any methods already defined.

 Assuming we have a `ShoppingList` object referenced in a variable named `shopping_list`, the object can be handled with the following methods: